lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Paranoid reading: "Let us consider the possibility that nothing is more desirable than that the conclusion of the reading be known in advance" (Guillory 231)

 Implicit in my prioritization of reparative reading is an affinity for queer theory more broadly.
 I take it as read, for example, that history consists of major discontinuities in cultural ontology and identity, as Foucault describes.
 I follow Judith Butler in understanding these historically-framed identities as being “performative,” actively re-created in conversation between self and others.
 (In my understanding of performative identity creation I also borrow from J.L.
 Austin, who is not typically understood as a ‘queer theorist,’ but who contributes valuable vocabulary for how words do things.)

-##### 1.1.1.3.1.  not close reading #####

 Generosity is often assumed to be[ passivity!] an affect which it is only possible to assume in conjunction with textual intimacy; that is to say, reparative reading is often assumed to entail *close* reading[ assumed by whom?].
 However, I contend that generosity can occur at any scale.
 Rita Felski provides valuable theoretical insight for reparative readers who do not wish to be (only) close readers.
 Felski, in her article “After Suspicion” and then further in her monograph *The Limits of Critique*, frames the core question animated by Sedgwick’s conundrum as “Can we be postcritical --- as distinct from uncritical?” \\cite\{Felski:2015lc p.151\}.
 For Felski, the answer lies in attending seriously to literary attachments, including our own attachments as critics.
 Felski’s approach to these attachments is essentially sociological, drawing heavily on Bruno Latour’s actor-network-theory \\cite\{Latour:2005vh\}, and thus involves almost no close reading.
 Felski does accord serious attention to textual effects in her work under the umbrella of what she terms“neophenomenology,” as first described in her “Everyday Aesthetics” \\cite\{Felski:2009um\}, does accord more attention to textual effects.
 (This is where the “neo” arrives in “neophenomenology,” as Felski distinguishes herself from earlier phenomenologists who treat textual content as almost irrelevant to the meaning-making carried out by readers.)
 Nonetheless, rather than explicating individual texts, Felski’s neophenomenological[ if you are going to draw on this you prob need to work out what is meant by phenomenological - more weeks of reading.
 Maybe elide it.] work seeks to address the phenomenon of reading itself.
 My own work is neither sociological nor neophenomenological, but like Felski I undertake reparative, postcritical reading without close reading.